 The importance of using these 2 composting methods together from a fresh supply that you can make on site are the keys to getting all the microbial life needed to perform this task.

 Soil tests can be a timely process and can get pretty expensive.

 Guessing what minerals your soil lacks is never a good idea and why not just put as many as you can in from the beginning.
 Your plants will use exactly what they need and leave the rest.

-Dust the surface of your growing medium then water it in well.
-This will supply over 70 minerals to your garden bed which is well over the amount your plants need to take in.
+Dust the surface of your garden soil according to directions then water it in well.
+This will supply around 70 minerals to your garden bed which is well over the amount your plants will ever need to take in during their life cycle.